seanyoung247/hackathon-jan-2023/README.md

 ​
 ### Code
-Code used for API from [API NINJA](https://api-ninjas.com/) ​
+Code used for API from [API NINJA](https://api-ninjas.com/)

+Code used then modified for the total and api containers from [W3Schools](https://www.w3schools.com/howto/howto_css_responsive_form.asp)

+​
 ### Content
-All content used is unique to this project
+All content used is unique to this project.
 ​
 ### Media
 Images and logo and background was created on [Canva](https://www.canva.com/) - royalty free use.
 ​
 ### Acknowledgements
 What an incredible team, credits go to: and in no particular order:
 * Monica came up with the basic idea of a budgeting app and having an example to look at.
-She also worked on the API section and styled the Modals
+She also worked on the API section and styled the Modals.
 * Rhys created the intial wireframes which gave the team something visual to aim for, and then played a big part in styling the landing page.
-* Russ took on the role of Scrum Master, GitHub and Gitpod manager and worked on intial HTML and added to landing page CSS
+* Russ took on the role of Scrum Master, GitHub and Gitpod manager and worked on intial HTML and added to landing page CSS.
-* Marcus worked on a canva design to bring some color and the design to life
+* Marcus worked on a canva design to bring some color and the design to life.
-* A massive shout out to Sean who lead the Javascript Section and created the modal functionality, which is the core piece of the app.
+* A massive shout out to Sean who lead the Javascript and WebComponent Section and created the modal functionality, which is the core piece of the app.